choishingwan/PRS-Tutorial/docs/ldpred.md

 thus allow for a better $R^2$.

 !!! note
     Python 3 and other packages need to be installed before running LDpred.
-Please refer to the github for instructions of installation
+    Please refer to their website for instructions of installation.

+    If you have Python installed, you might be able to install LDpred with
+    ```
+    pip install ldpred
+    ```

 !!! note
     Current script is based on version 1.0.6